 Common Types of Medical Malpractice Claims

 Medical malpractice cases involve getting compensation for individuals who have been harmed by a physician, allied health professional or facility’s actions or failure to act.
-Lawyers of Barasch, McGarry, Salzman & Penson, PC know medical malpractice cases can be complex and difficult cases to pursue because the law and procedures are intricate, the standards to prove vary from jurisdiction to jurisdiction, and expert witness testimony is always required to make the case.
+Lawyers of Barasch, McGarry, Salzman & Penson know medical malpractice cases can be complex and difficult cases to pursue because the law and procedures are intricate, the standards to prove vary from jurisdiction to jurisdiction, and expert witness testimony is always required to make the case.

 The ongoing tragedy of September 11, 2011